sjy-dv/coltt/README.md

 ## 🚀 Update Preview

 ⚠️ _Expected release date is TBD.
-Development is ongoing, and updates will be added as we progress._ 😭
+Development is ongoing, and updates will be added as we progress.(It's slow because I work in my spare time outside of work.)_ 😭

 ---